progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--The `git branch` command does more than just create and delete branches.
 If you run it with no arguments, you get a simple listing of your current branches:-->

 Das Kommando `git branch` kann mehr, als nur Branches zu erstellen oder zu löschen.
-Wenn Du es ohne weitere Argumente ausführst, wird es dir eine Liste mit Deinen aktuellen Branches anzeigen:
+Wenn Du es ohne weitere Argumente ausführst, wird es Dir eine Liste mit Deinen aktuellen Branches anzeigen:

 	$ git branch
 	  iss53